Abundant Minimalism

 Christ taught that while God wants to give us good things, they should not be our focus.
 Food, clothing, and everything we need to live, these are all good.
 But they don’t last.
 They wear out and even get stolen.
 That’s why Christ tells us to seek eternal things.
 Those are the true treasures.

-Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
-For where your treasure is, there your heart will be also.
+Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
+But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.

 Matthew 6:19-20